 The rational model views the design process as a plan-driven, sequential progress through distinct stages.
-Here design is informed by research and knowledge in a controlled manner.
-The stages are pre-production design, design during production, post-production design and redesign, and consist of several smaller processes.
+Here, design is informed by research and knowledge in a controlled manner.
+The stages are pre-production design, design during production, post-production design, and redesign.
+Each stage consists of several smaller processes.

 The Evolutionary Model

 The evolutionary model is a more spontaneous approach consisting of multiple interrelated concepts.
 It posits that design is improvised without a defined sequence of stages—different stages of the process (analysis, design, and implementation) are all concurrent.

 In the evolutionary model, designers use creativity and emotion to generate design possibilities.
 This model also sees design as informed by research and knowledge (just as the rational model), but these are brought into the design process through the judgment and common sense of the designer.

 Since this method is not hard-coded in terms of stage order, it is present in almost all of the disciplines.
 This is our contemporary design paradigm, and once mastered, it can be widely applied, making it the cornerstone of exploring new fields.

 Abstraction is a handy tool for every designer.
 To make something less in detail, volume, or complexity while communicating the same message requires practice, but it is a crucial skill for designers of today’s user interfaces and experiences.
 It’s also useful when designing logos, illustrations, icons, color palettes, and type schemes.
 As Ludwig Mies van der Rohe once said: “Less is more.”

 A great way to begin the process of abstraction is to strip your brief of its written objective.
 How does this work?